FilBot3/python_container_development/README.md

 bash /vim_setup.sh
 ```

 Restart the container and it should work fine.
+This container will drop the CLI
+user into a modified `tmux` session.
+The prefix is `CTRL+a` then everything
+else should work.